Monastery and Church of Saint Michael the Archangel: History

 Also in 1986, records for St. Michael's and other nearby parishes were microfilmed by the Genealogical Society of Utah.
 Also that same year, the monastery and church were sold at a minimal price to a 100-member Korean Presbyterian congregation from Palisades Park, and renamed Hudson Presbyterian Church.

 A third fire on August 19, 1994, destroyed a large portion of the monastery building, though the church was undamaged.

 The surrounding park grounds, which had been used in the past for sports activities by citizens, were sold.
-The southeast portion on 18th Street between West Street and Central Avenue is now occupied by two condominium buildings and a low-to-moderate income housing complex that replaced the portion of the monastery destroyed by fire in 1994.
+On the southeast portion on 18th Street between West Street and Central Avenue two condominium buildings and a low-to-moderate income housing complex were built, replacing the portion of the monastery destroyed by fire in 1994.
 In 2002 José Martí Middle School and the southern branch of the Union City Public Library were built on the southern side of the Monastery grounds, on 18th Street.
 They opened in 2004.
-That school converted into a high school in 2019, and is now known as José Martí STEM Academy.
+When Union City High School opened in 2008, José Martí Middle School converted into an annex for the high school's first-year students, and was `named José Martí Freshman Academy.
+In 2019, it converted again into José Martí STEM Academy.

-In 2014 Preservation New Jersey (PNJ) added the church to its "Ten Most Endangered Historic Places in New Jersey" list, due to the deterioration that has begun due to the structure's age, and the inability of the Korean Presbyterian congregation that had been using it since 1986, which consists of less than 100 members, to raise the money needed to repair it.
+In 2014 Preservation New Jersey (PNJ) added the church to its "Ten Most Endangered Historic Places in New Jersey" list, due to the deterioration that had taken place due to the structure's age, and the inability of the Korean Presbyterian congregation that had been using it since 1986, which consists of less than 100 members as of 2011, to raise the money needed to repair it.
 The church was the fourth site in Union City to be placed on PNJ's list.
-In addition to the decay that had already suffered by the building by the time the church was purchased in 1984, rain had damaged the artwork by Hildreth Meiére that adorned the walls, which are no longer viewable by the public.
+In addition to the decay that had already suffered by the building by the time the church was purchased in 1984, rain had damaged the artwork by Hildreth Meiére that adorned the walls, which is no longer viewable by the public.